 Chartered Logistics Limited

-The Boards Report shall be prepared based on the stand alone financial statementsof the company.
+The Board's Report shall be prepared based on the stand alone financial statements ofthe company.
+(Rs. in lakhs)

 2. Review of Business Operations during the year